devennn/devennn.github.io/_posts/2020-02-07-kaggle-disaster-tweets.md

 length of Vocabulary: 19847
 ```

-The corpus consists of lots of words.
-This is one of the reason to perform cleaning.
-Any 'noise' will add the vocabulary and eventually affect the training result.
-I also remove english stopwords as they usually exist in every sentences without really giving information to the sentence as a whole.
+By setting stop_word to English, the algorithm will remove English stopwords.
+English stopwords are noises as they usually exist in every sentence without really giving information.

 Final tokenization results.
 It is very hard to view the values as every array is 19847 long.
-Imagine tokenizing 'hey you' against the corpuse vocab.
+Imagine tokenizing ‘hey you’ against the corpuse vocab.

 ```
 [[0 0 0 ...
 0 0 0]